- Home

 Payment Plan

-• 6 equal installments of tuition fee before start of every term
+- 6 equal instalments of tuition fee before the start of every term

 RPL Costs: